MurtazaMister/ImageFinder/README.md

 # PhotoPort - Advanced Web Image Crawler

 PhotoPort is a sophisticated web application that crawls websites to find and categorize images.
-Built for the Eulerity Hackathon Challenge, it offers a <b>powerful backend</b> and <b>user-friendly interface</b> for discovering images on the web.
+Built as a Hackathon Challenge, it offers a <b>powerful backend</b> and <b>user-friendly interface</b> for discovering images on the web.

 ![interactive-frontend](./src/main/resources/screenshots/interactive-frontend.png)
 ![interactive-frontend](./src/main/resources/screenshots/interactive-frontend-2.png)